sinKettu/cruster/docs/CLI.md

 Cruster CLI interface is similar to such programs like `Docker`, `Kubectl`, `Git`, etc.

+CLI works with data, stored in dump or interactive modes, so it is required to provide a path to project to use CLI.

 ## Basic commands

 CLI has the following basic commands: